 - Unexplained Recovery: The last we saw of Negasonic Teenage Warhead, she was a teenage student of Emma Frost's school in Genosha who appeared in two panels before getting killed by rogue Sentinels.
 In Whedon's run, she's suddenly alive, well, and the newest member of the Hellfire Club, with no explanation whatsoever.
 Eventually we find out that she's actually a psychic projection created out of Cassadra Nova's power and Emma's own guilt, and the real Warhead is still very dead.

 - Unspoken Plan Guarantee: Near the end of the Breakworld arc, Emma's telepathy lets the team pull this off.
 While riding a bugged enemy vehicle, they hash out a fake plan out loud while having an entire second conversation in their heads.

 - Well-Intentioned Extremist: This is a running theme with the Breakworld.
 Ord and his master are both trying their best to protect their world from destruction...trouble is, they're willing to rip the Earth apart to do it.
 Aghanne is an even bigger one; she's grown so tired of the endless warring and cruelty of her people that she's willing to have their entire world destroyed, along with herself, to end their existence.

 - What Happened to the Mouse?: Discussed regarding the mutant genocide at Genosha.
-As Beast puts it, a rogue Sentinel took out six million mutants in less than an hour...and no one seemed to care what happened to it afterward.
-It turns out that it fell into the ocean around the island, and is ready to be reactivated at a moment's notice.
+As Danger puts it, a rogue Sentinel took out six million mutants in less than an hour...and no one seemed to care what happened to it afterward.
+She says that as it rises up from the ocean around the island, given new sentience and ready to kill the X-Men.

 - Wolverine Publicity: Discussed.
 Emma taunts Scott by transforming him into Logan, who Scott "wished [he] could be."